mmiranda222/.statsuite/content/using-de/viewing-data/preview-table/footnotes.md

 keywords: [
   'Definition', '#definition',
   'Level of display', '#level-of-display',
-  'Case 1: the attribute value is known to be the same for all cells in the table', '#case-1-the-attribute-value-is-known-to-be-the-same-for-all-cells-in-the-table', 'Case 2: the attribute value is known to be the same for all cells in a row section of the table', '#case-2-the-attribute-value-is-known-to-be-the-same-for-all-cells-in-a-row-section-of-the-table', 'Case 3: the attribute value is known to be the same for all cells in a row of the table', '#case-3-the-attribute-value-is-known-to-be-the-same-for-all-cells-in-a-row-of-the-table', 'Case 4: the attribute value is known to be the same for all cells in a column of the table', '#case-4-the-attribute-value-is-known-to-be-the-same-for-all-cells-in-a-column-of-the-table',
+  'Case 1: the attribute value is known to be the same for all cells in the data view', '#case-1-the-attribute-value-is-known-to-be-the-same-for-all-cells-in-the-data-view', 'Case 2: the attribute value is known to be the same for all cells in a row section of the table', '#case-2-the-attribute-value-is-known-to-be-the-same-for-all-cells-in-a-row-section-of-the-table', 'Case 3: the attribute value is known to be the same for all cells in a row of the table', '#case-3-the-attribute-value-is-known-to-be-the-same-for-all-cells-in-a-row-of-the-table', 'Case 4: the attribute value is known to be the same for all cells in a column of the table', '#case-4-the-attribute-value-is-known-to-be-the-same-for-all-cells-in-a-column-of-the-table',